Close

 Wound Trigger

-Some Magics and Abilities have special circumstances that must be met before they can be activated.
-Magics and abilities with the Wound Trigger Limitation can only be used immediately after the caster causes a wound to an enemy (even if that wound kills the enemy).
+Some abilities have special circumstances that must be met before they can be cast.
+Can only be used immediately after the caster causes a wound to an enemy (even if that wound kills the enemy; but not if the wound is not received, e.g. by a Resistance)

 All Magic Definitions